fenixkz/exprob_second_assignment/README.md

 ## Introduction
 This repository simulates the robot in a indoor environment for surveillance purposes.
 The main idea was to use [SMACH](http://wiki.ros.org/smach) library to create a State Machine that can simulate the needed behavior.
 Furthermore, the current repository uses [ARMOR](https://github.com/EmaroLab/armor) library and different scripts described in [arch_skeleton](https://github.com/buoncubi/arch_skeleton), it also creates an ontology and does some queries and manipulations to it, using [armor_py_api](https://github.com/EmaroLab/armor_py_api).
 The simulation is done in [Gazebo](https://gazebosim.org/) engine.

-The repository was implemented in Ubuntu 20.04 with ROS Noeticc and Python 3.8.
+The repository was implemented in Ubuntu 20.04 with ROS Noetic and Python 3.8.
 ## Documentation
 Documentation for the project can be found [here](https://fenixkz.github.io/exprob_second_assignment/index.html)